 The bottom line is that the controller should not have to handle the functionality of extracting pagination information from the request.
-So Spring includes a PageableArgumentResolver that will do the work for you.
+So Spring Data ships with a PageableHandlerArgumentResolver that will do the work for you.
+The Spring MVC JavaConfig support exposes a WebMvcConfigurationSupport helper class to customize the configuration as follows: